Kimarni Smith: D.C. United

 On 21 January 2021, Smith was selected 4th overall in the 2021 MLS SuperDraft by D.C.
 United.
 He officially signed with the club on 8 March 2021.
 He made his debut on 24 April 2021, appearing as a 70th-minute substitute in a 1–0 loss to New England Revolution.

 On 25 June 2021, Smith was loaned to D.C.
 United's USL Championship affiliate side Loudoun United.
 Following the 2022 season, his contract option was declined by D.C.
 United.

+Possible return to the UK with Radford FC

+Kimarni played as a trialist for United Counties North side Radford, during July 2026, sparking speculation that he is returning to the United Kingdom and his home city of Nottingham.